 First, let's consider the idea of the 'world-line'.
 Moving forward from the present, we are predicting the future.
 And with quantum uncertainties (as well as with the intervention of outside forces) that future cannot be certain.
 And if there is no completely deterministic trajectory going forward, neither is there one going backward in time.
 The world-line then, seems to have limited utility in quantum mechanics.
-Instead of a world-line, we consider a 'world-tube', the diameter of which increases as one moves forward or backward from the present.
+Instead of a world-line, we consider a 'world-double-cone', with its apex at 'now' and widens as one moves forward or backward in time.